postsharp/Metalama.Documentation/content/conceptual/aspects/templates/auxilliary-templates.md

 This example is contrived in two regards.
 First, it would make sense in this case to use two aspects.
 Second, the use of a `protected` method invoked by `AroundCaching` would be preferable in this case.
 The use of <xref:Metalama.Framework.Aspects.TemplateInvocation> makes sense when the template to call is not a part of the same class &mdash; for instance if the caching aspect accepts options that can be set from a fabric, and that would allow users to supply a different implementation of this logic without overriding the caching attribute itself.

+## Evaluating a template into an IStatement

+If you want to use templates with facilities like <xref:Metalama.Framework.Code.SyntaxBuilders.SwitchStatementBuilder>, you will need an <xref:Metalama.Framework.Code.SyntaxBuilders.IStatement>.
+To wrap a template invocation into an <xref:Metalama.Framework.Code.SyntaxBuilders.IStatement>, use <xref:Metalama.Framework.Code.SyntaxBuilders.StatementFactory.FromTemplate*?text=StatementFactory.FromTemplate>.

+You can call <xref:Metalama.Framework.Code.SyntaxBuilders.StatementFactory.UnwrapBlock*> to remove braces from the template output, which will return an <xref:Metalama.Framework.Code.SyntaxBuilders.IStatementList>.

+### Example: SwitchExpressionBuilder

+The following example generates an `Execute` method which has two arguments: a message name and an opaque argument.
+The aspect must be used on a class with one or many `ProcessFoo` methods, where `Foo` is the message name.
+The aspect generates a `switch` statement that dispatches the message to the proper method.
+We use the <xref:Metalama.Framework.Code.SyntaxBuilders.StatementFactory.FromTemplate*?text=StatementFactory.FromTemplate> method to pass templates to the <xref:Metalama.Framework.Code.SyntaxBuilders.SwitchStatementBuilder>.

+[!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/SwitchStatementBuilder_FullTemplate.cs]